vdakov/cv-board-game-detection/README.md

 2. Train the model using `yolo_training.py`.
 The model will be saved in `board_detection/data/output/train/weights/best.pt`, which can then be moved to its `models` folder.

 ### Tile Classification Model
-1. Place your training images (cropped hex tiles) in `board_piece_classification/data/input`.
+1. Place your training images (cropped hex tiles) in `board_segmentation/data/output/mined_synthetic_tiles`.
 Ensure images are organized by class in subdirectories.
+2. Run the script `board_piece_classification/hexagon_classification_training.py`.
+A new dataset will be saved in `board_piece_classification/data/output/compiled_dataset`.
-2. Train the classification model using `train_classifier.py`.
-The model will be saved in `board_piece_classification/data/models/tile_detector_hexagons.keras`, along with its encoders.
+3. Train the classification model using `train_classifier.py`.
+The model will be saved in `board_piece_classification/data/models/tile_detector_hexagons.keras`, along with a label encoder.

 ## Running the Pipeline